dwhelan/training/katas/string_calculator5.md

-# String Calculator 5
+### Step 5 - customer separator

-Support different delimiters:
+Support custom separator.

-To change a delimiter, the beginning of the string will contain a separate line that looks like this:   `“//[delimiter]\n[numbers…]”` for example `“//;\n1;2”` should return `3` where the default delimiter is `‘;’` .
+To specify a custom delimiter, the beginning of the string will contain a separate line starting with `//` and ending in `\n`.

+For example `calculate(“//;\n1;2”)` should return `3`
+using `;` as a custom delimiter.

-The first line is optional. all existing scenarios should still be supported.
+The custom delimiter line is optional

+All existing scenarios should still be supported.